Polyethylene terephthalate: Rigid packaging

 Plastic bottles made from PET are widely used for soft drinks, both still and sparkling.
 For beverages that are degraded by oxygen, such as beer, a multilayer structure is used.
 PET sandwiches an additional polyvinyl alcohol (PVOH) or polyamide (PA) layer to further reduce its oxygen permeability.

 Non-oriented PET sheet can be thermoformed to make packaging trays and blister packs.
-Crystallizable PET withstands freezing and oven baking temperatures.
 Both amorphous PET and BoPET are transparent to the naked eye.
 Color-conferring dyes can easily be formulated into PET sheet.

 PET is permeable to oxygen and carbon dioxide and this imposes shelf life limitations of contents packaged in PET.

+In the early 2000s, the global PET packaging market grew at a compound annual growth rate of 9% to €17 billion in 2006.

 Flexible packaging

-Biaxially oriented PET (BOPET) film (often known by one of its trade names, "Mylar") can be aluminized by evaporating a thin film of metal onto it to reduce its permeability, and to make it reflective and opaque (MPET).
+Biaxially oriented PET (BOPET) film (including brands like "Mylar") can be aluminized by evaporating a thin film of metal onto it to reduce its permeability, and to make it reflective and opaque (MPET).
 These properties are useful in many applications, including flexible food packaging and thermal insulation (such as space blankets).